-- · Integrity
+- Integrity

 - · Serviced land supply

-- · Quality
+- Quality

 - Site marketing

-- · Jobs and skills support

-- Health and safety support

-- Equality

 When do we engage with customers?

 We are constantly engaging with our existing customers in the context of ongoing delivery and with potential customers for future parcels to ensure that our product is optimised to meet their requirements.